tari-labs/tari-university/src/cryptography/digital_signatures/introduction_schnorr_signatures.md

 ### Better Approaches to Aggregation

-In the [Key Cancellation Attack](#key-cancellation-attack), Bob didn't know the private keys for his published _R_ and _P_ values.
+In the [Key Cancellation Attack](#key-cancellation-attack), Bob didn't know the private keys for his published $R$ and $P$ values.
 We could defeat Bob by asking him to sign a message proving that he _does_ know the private keys.

 This works, but it requires another round of messaging between parties, which is not conducive to a great user experience.

 A better approach would be one that incorporates one or more of the following features:

 - It must be provably secure in the plain public-key model, without having to prove knowledge of secret keys, as we might have asked Bob to do in the [naïve](#naïve-signature-aggregation) approach.
 - It should satisfy the normal Schnorr equation, i.e. the resulting signature can be verified with an expression of the form \\( R + e X \\).
 - It allows for Interactive Aggregate Signatures (IAS), where the signers are required to cooperate.
 - It allows for Non-interactive Aggregate Signatures (NAS), where the aggregation can be done by anyone.
-- It allows each signer to sign the same message, _m_.
+- It allows each signer to sign the same message, $m$.
 - It allows each signer to sign their own message, \\( m_i \\).

 ## MuSig

-MuSig is a recently proposed ([[8]], [[9]]) simple signature aggregation scheme that satisfies all of the properties in the preceding section.
+MuSig is a recently proposed ([[8]],[[9]]) simple signature aggregation scheme that satisfies all of the properties in the preceding section.

 ### MuSig Demonstration